canonical/ubuntu-pro-docs/services-overview.rst

 FIPS
 ~~~~~

-Canonical has FIPS 140-2 modules for Ubuntu 16.04 LTS, 18.04 LTS, 20.04 LTS and 22.04 LTS.
-We are currently in the process of obtaining FIPS 140-3 modules for 24.04 LTS.
+Canonical has FIPS 140-2 modules for Ubuntu 16.04 LTS, 18.04 LTS, and 20.04 LTS.
+We have FIPS 140-3 modules for Ubuntu 22.04 LTS and are in the process of obtaining FIPS 140-3 modules for 24.04 LTS.
 We will announce on our `blog <https://ubuntu.com/blog>`_ and in the `Ubuntu Pro newsletter <https://support-portal.canonical.com/knowledge-base/Subscribe-or-Unsubscribe-from-the-Ubuntu-Pro-Newsletter>`_ when the validation process for 24.04 LTS is complete - make sure to subscribe if you want to be kept updated.

 **Security patching with FIPS**